Olivier723/LP2A/README.md

 - 12 cartes retournées par joueur au depart en 4x3 :
 ![Exemple of a distribution of cards at the start of the game](Card_distribution.png)

-Each turn a player can choose to dra from the deck or from the discard pile
+Each turn a player can choose to draw from the deck or from the discard pile

+For now the starting part works, ie the part when the players can start playing